balmli/com.samsung.smart/README.md

 #### Send list of keys

 With the 'Send list of keys' action it is possible to send a list of keys, with a short delay between each key.
 The default delay between each key is 100 ms, but this can be changed in 'Advanced settings'.
+If the delay is too low, the TV might not respond.

 For the list of keys, see [here](./keys.md).